slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

 <!--
-> *"You can have the mind or you can have the moment." (...)
+> *"You can have the mind or you can have the moment."
-"Better bored than busy."
 -- Naval Ravikant*

 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice."*